Shea Stadium: Football

 It was at Shea Stadium on December 16, 1973, that O. J. Simpson became the first running back to gain 2,000 yards in a single season (and, to date, the only player to do it in 14 games or fewer).
 In the 1983 season, a Jets game against the Los Angeles Rams featured an 85-yard touchdown run by rookie Eric Dickerson, as well as a brawl between Rams offensive tackle Jackie Slater and Jets defensive end Mark Gastineau when Slater blindsided Gastineau after the Jet performed his infamous "Sack Dance" over fallen Rams quarterback Vince Ferragamo.

 The NFL's New York Giants played their 1975 season at Shea while Giants Stadium was being built.
 The Giants were 5–9 that year (2–5 at Shea).
 Their coach was Bill Arnsparger and their quarterback was Craig Morton.
 The Giants played their final five home games of 1973 and all seven in 1974 at the Yale Bowl in New Haven, Connecticut; Yankee Stadium was closed in October 1973 for a massive renovation, which was completed in time for the 1976 baseball season.

-On the night of October 9, 1965, Shea Stadium hosted the football rivalry between Army and Notre Dame for the first and only time.
+On the night of October 9, 1965, Shea Stadium hosted the football rivalry between Army and Notre Dame for the only time.
 The Fighting Irish blanked the Cadets, 17–0, beginning a 15-game winning streak for Notre Dame in the storied series.

 In 1966, the Brooklyn Dodgers of the minor Continental Football League unsuccessfully sued the Jets in an attempt to use the stadium; the team wound up playing on Randall's Island and soon folded.
 In 1974, the New York Stars of the nascent World Football League also made inquiries to play at Shea, whose schedule was already overcrowded by the Mets, Jets and Yankees (and the following year, the Giants; see below).
-The Stars also moved out to Randall's Island, playing only a handful of games before shifting to Charlotte.
+The Stars also moved out to Randall's Island, playing only a handful of games before shifting to Charlotte, North Carolina.